mahendra-jog25/Kaggle_Regression_Model/README.md

 ## E commerce Customers

 ### Introduction
 Dataset provided consists of 500 rows and 8 variables.
 It is data of customers who buys clothes online.
-Our main objective is to predict the Yearly amount spent by the customers.
-Data consists of 500 rows and 8 variables.In my analysis I have tried to explored if data following all linear assumption and also tried fitting for different type of regularization like L1, L2 and elastic models.
+Our main objective is to predict the Yearly amount spent by the customers.In my analysis I have tried to explored if data following all linear assumption and also tried fitting for different type of regularization like L1, L2 and elastic models.

 ### Conclusion:
 1. Model with only 2 features i.e. "Length of Membership" and "Time on App" had RMSE score of 30.19 and variance can be explained 85%.